 1. Your email signatures are not centrally managed.

 Of course, you may smile at this answer, considering we provide software for centrally controlling email signatures (we might be a bit biased, after all).
 But the fact of the matter is it’s true.
-And it brings us to our next reason, which is, “because your email signatures are created by individual users.”
+And it brings us to our next reason, which is “because individual users create your email signatures.”

 2. You create the email signature yourself.

 No easy answers, right?
 That’s what we thought.
-Don’t design the email signature yourself and believe that your emails will look awesome.
-Leave it to professionals.
+Don’t design the email signature yourself, and believe that your emails will look awesome.
+Please leave it to professionals.

 3. You copy a colleague’s email signature, modify it, and use this.